thomasboyt/pearl/packages/pearl/README.md

 ## Todo

 - [ ] Fix Entity/Collidable mismatch (think this will involve making Collidable fields nullable and adding `!` unwraps in a bunch of those functions?)
-- [ ] Fix abstract class usage
-- [ ] Port tests (maybe use ava js?)
+- [ ] Port Coquette tests
-- [ ] New tests!
 - [ ] Autofocus
 - [ ] Figure out how to include Coquette's license in this repo, I guess?
 Since it is a big ol' copy paste at the moment
 - [ ] Figure out how to ship a built JavaScript version alongside the TypeScript source (two different packages? look at @staltz's libraries, e.g. https://github.com/staltz/xstream)
+- [x] Fix abstract class usage
+- [x] New tests!
-- [ ] Investigate coroutine scheduling (e.g. http://docs.unity3d.com/ScriptReference/MonoBehaviour.StartCoroutine.html?from=Coroutine)
+- [x] Investigate coroutine scheduling (e.g. http://docs.unity3d.com/ScriptReference/MonoBehaviour.StartCoroutine.html?from=Coroutine)